Off-Third: Stop gerrymandering, Insomnia Cookies

 It’s time to take a stand and rein in Insomnia’s delivery map.
 It follows arbitrary lines instead of serving the people.
 As concerned citizens, we have two options.
 Either Insomnia’s MacDougal Street location starts stocking ice cream — and with the number of NYU customers they must get, it would be a smart move — or Insomnia redraws its cookie districts to accurately reflect their college student populations.

 Insomnia should start by unifying Union Square Park.
 The current map follows Broadway, but that doesn’t make sense because no one lives in the park.
 The East Village store should push the border back to Fifth Avenue to include Carlyle, Brittany and Kerrey.
 The move would even put Rubin Hall, Weinstein Hall and Goddard Hall in the ice cream zone.
 Everyone wins — except Lipton.
 So either way, MacDougal should sell ice cream.

 Second, what’s going on in SoHo?
 Is there really a block-wide strip of overlap between these two cookie districts?
 Do people living between Mercer Street and Broadway have the luxury of choosing between two locations, or is this a cartographical error?

 In any case, we can’t allow such disorganization to continue.
 Spread the word: It’s time to defend dessert democracy.

 Off-Third is WSN’s satire column.
 Views expressed in Off-Third do not necessarily reflect those of WSN, and our publication of opinions is not an endorsement of them.

 Sabrina Choudhary is a Gallatin senior studying how nationalism works through culture and education.
 She also minors in French.
 Her key personality traits...

-Luca Richman is a Steinhardt sophomore majoring in Media, Culture, and Communication.
-Originally from Ridgewood, New Jersey, he is passionate about the...
+Luca Richman is a junior majoring in Media, Culture, and Communication and minoring in French Studies.
+Originally from Ridgewood, New Jersey, he is passionate...